Why Your Senior Dog Needs Specialized Boarding Care

 Older dogs lose their ability to regulate body temperature efficiently.
 What feels comfortable to a young dog can leave a senior shivering or overheating.
 This matters more in boarding than it does at home, where you control the thermostat and know your dog's signals.

 Independent sitters who work with senior dogs tend to be attuned to this.
 They notice when a dog gravitates toward a sunny patch of floor versus retreating to a cool tile spot — and they adjust accordingly.
-In traditional kennel environments, temperature is set for the facility, not the individual dog.
+Some larger facilities set one temperature for the whole space rather than tuning it to each dog.
 A real home allows for those micro-adjustments that can make a significant difference to an older dog's comfort throughout the day.

 Signs that your senior may be struggling with temperature include: